 The Affen gets along well with other dogs and cats but does not get along with hamsters and gerbils.
 This breed enjoys being with its family but does not enjoy being hugged, squeezed, or chased.

-Even though he is a loyal and loving dog, the Affenpinscher is very territorial, and they are not appropriate for homes with small children.
+Even though he is a loyal and loving dog, the Affenpinscher is very territorial, and they are not suitable for homes with small children.

 The common health problems are: